dgaydukov/react-vs-angular/README.md

+# WARNING: Project is still in development, don't clone yet

 # React vs Angular

 This project is one more attempt to find out how react and angular works, how they solve a problem, and what technology best suits for you.